hgb-bin-proteomics/CandidateSearch/README.md

 (bool, default = false)
 - USE_GAUSSIAN: Whether or not experimental peaks should be modelled as gaussian distributions with `mu = (m/z)` and `sigma = (tolerance/3)`.
 Accepts `true` or `false`. (bool, default = true)
 - MODE: Search approach used by *CandidateVectorSearch*.
-One of the following (default = CPU_DV):
+One of the following (default = CPU_SMi32):
+  - CPU_DVi32: Sparse int matrix - dense int vector search on the CPU.
-  - CPU_DV: Sparse matrix - dense vector search on the CPU.
+  - CPU_DVf32: Sparse float matrix - dense float vector search on the CPU.
+  - CPU_DMi32: Sparse int matrix - dense int matrix search on the CPU.
-  - CPU_DM: Sparse matrix - dense matrix search on the CPU.
+  - CPU_DMf32: Sparse float matrix - dense float matrix search on the CPU.
+  - CPU_SVi32: Sparse int matrix - sparse int vector search on the CPU.
-  - CPU_SV: Sparse matrix - sparse vector search on the CPU.
+  - CPU_SVf32: Sparse float matrix - sparse float vector search on the CPU.
+  - CPU_SMi32: Sparse int matrix - sparse int matrix search on the CPU.
-  - CPU_SM: Sparse matrix - sparse matrix search on the CPU.
+  - CPU_SMf32: Sparse float matrix - sparse float matrix search on the CPU.
-  - GPU_DV: Sparse matrix - dense vector search on the GPU (see [requirements](https://github.com/hgb-bin-proteomics/CandidateVectorSearch/blob/master/README.md)).
+  - GPU_DVf32: Sparse float matrix - dense float vector search on the GPU (see [requirements](https://github.com/hgb-bin-proteomics/CandidateVectorSearch/blob/master/README.md)).
-  - GPU_DM: Sparse matrix - dense matrix search on the GPU (see [requirements](https://github.com/hgb-bin-proteomics/CandidateVectorSearch/blob/master/README.md)).
+  - GPU_DMf32: Sparse float matrix - dense float matrix search on the GPU (see [requirements](https://github.com/hgb-bin-proteomics/CandidateVectorSearch/blob/master/README.md)).
-  - GPU_SM: Sparse matrix - sparse matrix search on the GPU (see [requirements](https://github.com/hgb-bin-proteomics/CandidateVectorSearch/blob/master/README.md)).
+  - GPU_SMf32: Sparse float matrix - sparse float matrix search on the GPU (see [requirements](https://github.com/hgb-bin-proteomics/CandidateVectorSearch/blob/master/README.md)).

 For the last five parameters you might additionally want to check the documentation of [CandidateVectorSearch](https://github.com/hgb-bin-proteomics/CandidateVectorSearch) to get a better understanding of their meaning.